lumi-ai-factory/data_management/content/1-2_governance_trust_and_scalable_AI.md

 ---

-Q: Why are FAIR-aligned data practices important for scalable AI and HPC? (select all)
+Q: Why are FAIR-aligned data practices important for scalable AI and HPC?
 - [x] They improve data discoverability, accessibility, interoperability, and reuse.
 - [x] They reduce repeated data work and support collaboration across teams.
 - [ ] They require organizations to make all data publicly available.